 Skype offers a number of support options to its customers, but attempts to automate this process wherever possible.
 On its website, you’ll find answers to a large number of frequently asked questions, while user guides explain Skype’s features and how to make the most of the application.
 Like many tech companies, Skype and Microsoft have also begun experimenting with artificial intelligence support.

 Due to Skype discontinuing its business products, however, there is no dedicated phone helpline for business customers.
 For specific assistance, businesses will need to navigate through the support site until they find the live chat support.
 Here we were able to speak to a real person.
 After a wait of only one minute, a Skype representative was helpful in resolving a connectivity issue.

 Skype operates in a crowded market with competitors constantly looking to one-up Skype’s product and capture market share.
-Whilst Skype has long been the brand synonymous with video calls, it has recently lost ground to alternative services such as Zoom, join.me, or ClickMeeting, who have integrated features not yet offered by Skype.
+Whilst Skype has long been the brand synonymous with video calls, it has recently lost ground to alternative services such as Zoom (opens in new tab), join.me (opens in new tab), or ClickMeeting, who have integrated features not yet offered by Skype.

 Zoom, for example, enables hosts to livestream video conferences to Facebook or YouTube.
 In addition, it provides personalized support and account management, as does Join.Me, although you need to have a paid plan to access phone support.